jagterberg/jagterberg.github.io/index.md

 <br/>
 <br/>

 Hello!
 I am a graduate student at Johns Hopkins working on my master's in applied mathematics and statistics.
-I am broadly interested in computational statistics.
-Recently, I have become interested in algorithms and statistical models for networks thanks to [Carey Priebe](https://www.ams.jhu.edu/~priebe/) and his graduate Statistical Theory class.
-I am hoping to work in this area during my PhD in Statistics.
+I am advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
+I am broadly interested in algorithms and statistical models for networks, and I am planning to work in this area during my PhD in Statistics.

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).